Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Proposed Solution to LP

-Since we again apply the projected gradient method for the phase shift optimization, the rate expression in (\ref{eq:Rate_user}) is used, instead of (\ref{eq:Rate-LP}).
-The obvious reason is that it is easier to find the gradient of the objective w.r.t $\boldsymbol{\phi}$ using (\ref{eq:Rate_user}) than using (\ref{eq:Rate_user}).
+where we have used the rate expression in (\ref{eq:Rate_user}) instead of (\ref{eq:Rate-LP}).
+This choice not only simplifies the gradient computation of the objective function w.r.t $\boldsymbol{\phi}$ but also leads to faster convergence rate as explained in \cite{perovic2021achievable}.

-The optimization of the phase shifts of the BS SIM follows the same steps as in the case of DPC in subsection \ref{subsec:SIM-Phase-Shift_DPC}.
-Specifically, the phase shifts are iteratively updated as
+The optimization of the phase shifts of the BS SIM follows the same steps as in the case of DPC discussed in subsection \ref{subsec:SIM-Phase-Shift_DPC}.
+Specifically, the phase shifts are iteratively updated according to

 where $t_{n}$ is the appropriate step size.
 Also, the gradient $\nabla_{\boldsymbol{\phi}}\tau(\boldsymbol{\phi})$ is given by $\nabla_{\boldsymbol{\phi}}\tau(\boldsymbol{\phi})=[\nabla_{\boldsymbol{\phi}^{1}}\tau(\boldsymbol{\phi})^{T}\:\cdots\:\nabla_{\boldsymbol{\phi}^{L}}\tau(\boldsymbol{\phi}))^{T}]^{T}$, where $\nabla_{\boldsymbol{\phi}^{l}}\tau(\boldsymbol{\phi})$ is expressed in the following theorem. \begin{thm} The gradients of $\tau(\boldsymbol{\phi})$ w.r.t. the l-th layer of the SIM at the BS is given by